-Covenants in our Loan Agreement restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
-Our operations may not provide sufficient cash to meet the repayment obligations of our debt incurred under the Loan Agreement.
+Covenants in our Term Loan agreement and the indenture related to the 2026 Notes restrict our business and operations in many ways and if we do not effectively manage our covenants, our financial conditions and results of operations could be adversely affected.
+Our operations may not provide sufficient cash to meet the repayment obligations of our debt incurred under the Term Loan Agreement.

-The Loan Agreement requires that we comply with certain covenants applicable to us, including among other things, covenants restricting dispositions, changes in business, management, ownership or business locations, mergers or acquisitions, indebtedness, encumbrances, distributions, investments, transactions with affiliates and subordinated debt, any of which could restrict our business and operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
-Our failure to comply with any of the covenants could result in a default under the

-Loan Agreement, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable.
+The Term Loan agreement and the indenture related to the 2026 Notes requires that we comply with certain covenants applicable to us, including among other things, covenants restricting dispositions, changes in business, management, ownership or business locations, mergers or acquisitions, indebtedness, encumbrances, distributions, investments, transactions with affiliates and subordinated debt, any of which could restrict our business and operations, particularly our ability to respond to changes in our business or to take specified actions to take advantage of certain business opportunities that may be presented to us.
+Our failure to comply with any of the covenants could result in a default under the Term Loan agreement or the indenture related to the 2026 Notes, which could permit the lenders to declare all or part of any outstanding borrowings to be immediately due and payable.